papuge/Note-them-all/README.md

 ## Usage
 Creating new note is simple as it should be.
 - If no title provided current date will be selected.
-- To add tags write them separated tags by spaces ('#' can be ommited).
+- To add tags write them separated by spaces ('#' can be ommited).

 <img src="./screens/screen1.png" width="30%" /> <img src="./screens/screen2.png" width="30%" /> <img src="./screens/screen3.png" width="30%" />